AlephAlpha/Nekomata/doc/Builtins.md

 Rotate a list or a string by a given number of positions.

+If the first argument is a number, it is converted to a range from 0 to that number minus 1.

 This function is automatically vectorized on the second argument.

 ### `transpose` (`Ť`, `1 -> 1`)